-H1N1 United States Fast Facts
+H1N1 Fast Facts

 In pigs, there are currently three common influenza A virus subtypes in the United States: H1N1, H1N2 and H3N2.

-Swine Flu in Humans:
+Swine Flu in Humans

-Swine flu is rare in humans, but it occasionally occurs in people that are in contact with infected pigs.
-When this occurs, it is called a "variant influenza virus."

-Swine flu is rare in humans, but it occasionally occurs in people that are in contact with infected pigs.
+Swine flu occurs in people that are in contact with infected pigs.
 When this occurs, it is called a "variant influenza virus."

 Symptoms are similar to that of regular human influenza and can include fever, lethargy, lack of appetite, coughing, runny nose, sore throat, nausea, vomiting and diarrhea.